Snownee/Lychee/docs/README.md

 ### Where are the CraftTweaker/KubeJS integrations?

 There are no built-in integrations for adding recipes, which means you need to add recipes in JSON format.
-Here are some usages in their docs: [CraftTweaker](https://docs.blamejared.com/1.19/en/vanilla/api/recipe/manager/GenericRecipesManager#addJsonRecipe) / [KubeJS 1.19.2+](https://wiki.latvian.dev/books/kubejs/page/recipes#bkmrk-custom%2Fmodded-json-r) / [KubeJS 1.18](hhttps://wiki.latvian.dev/books/kubejs-legacy/page/recipeeventjs)
+Here are some usages in their docs: [CraftTweaker](https://docs.blamejared.com/1.19/en/vanilla/api/recipe/manager/GenericRecipesManager#addJsonRecipe) / [KubeJS](https://wiki.latvian.dev/books/kubejs/page/recipes#bkmrk-custom%2Fmodded-json-r)

 There are some utility libraries from the community you may want to know: